-- House Officers will gain meaningful experience of integrated practice, and be more aware of the public health/hospital/community interface, and interface between health professionals in the Auckland DHB. - House Officers will have contributed to the work of ARPHS during their placement.
-House Officers will provide a report of their experience to their employing hospital on completion of
+House Officers will gain meaningful experience of integrated practice, and be more aware of the public health/ hospital/ community interface and interface between health professionals in the Auckland DHB.

-• It is anticipated these positions will be recognised as rewarding and that public health and general medicine can be viable career options.
+- House Officers will have contributed to the work of NPHS during their placement.
+House Officers will provide a report of their experience to their employing hospital on completion of the placement.
+Copies of this report will also go to NPHS and the Northern Regional Alliance. - It is anticipated these positions will be recognised as rewarding and that public health, general practice and general medicine can be viable career options.